Michael Milken: Indictment and sentencing

-In March 1989, a federal grand jury indicted Milken on 98 counts of racketeering and fraud.
-The indictment accused Milken of a litany of misconduct, including insider trading, stock parking (concealing the real owner of a stock), tax evasion and numerous instances of repayment of illicit profits.
+In March 1989, a federal grand jury indicted Milken, Lowell Milken, and Bruce L. Newberg, a former Drexel junk bond trader, on 98 counts of racketeering, mail fraud and securities fraud and sought $1.845 billion in forfeitures.
+The indictment included a long list of misconduct, including insider trading, tax evasion, stock manipulation, tax fraud, stock parking (concealing "Drexel's ownership of 6f securities by causing the securities to be secretly purchased or sold through affiliates of Boesky or Princeton/Newport for the purpose of gaining secret and unlawful advantages and profits in corporate takeover contests"), and other crimes.
 One charge was that Boesky paid Drexel $5.3 million in 1986 for Milken's share of profits from illegal trading.
 This payment was represented as a consulting fee to Drexel.
 Shortly afterward, Milken resigned from Drexel and formed his own firm, International Capital Access Group.

+Milken's protege Terren Peizer had worked as a junk bond salesman for Milken, managing an account with which Drexel had an illegal arrangement that included insider trading and phony tax losses.
+Peizer provided material evidence to prosecutors against Milken.
+At Milken's pre-sentencing hearing for securities fraud in 1990, Peizer testified against Milken in exchange for immunity from both criminal prosecution and SEC sanctions.

 On April 24, 1990, Milken pleaded guilty to six counts of securities and tax violations.
 Three of them involved dealings with Boesky to conceal the real owner of a stock: